Light / Dark mode

 1. Look to the future with local design

 Festival director Mervin Tan recommends starting your Re-Route journey at Design Orchard, the go-to spot to shop homegrown design.
-Within the retail space, you’ll find Re-think, an enticing showcase of local brands like EYEYAH! and Black Crow Taxidermy.
+Within the retail space, you’ll find Re-think, an enticing showcase of local brands like Black Crow Taxidermy.

 Products by local taxidermy studio Black Crow Taxidermy at the Re-think showcase.
 Images by author unless stated otherwise.